 If you need to remove CVI, treatment (Moscow offers many drugs) is based on the following points:

 - special attention is paid to sports, in particular, to swimming;

 - appointed strengthening preparations - venotoniki, gels and ointments.

 Do you have CVI?
 Treatment of CVI without surgery is real!
 It is only necessary to find a doctor who will explain everything correctly and accessible.

 CVI.
 How to treat the disease with creams?

-Treatment with all sorts of ointments is very common at the household level.
-Many patients stop treatment.
-Most ointments only temporarily relieve puffiness and pain.
-CVI - than to treat?
+Treatment with all kinds of ointments is very common at the household level.
+Many patients stop at this and stop treatment.
+Most ointments only temporarily relieve swelling and pain.
+CVI - how to treat?
 This question is asked by all patients.
-Such popular means as heparin ointment, venoruton, venitane, hepatrombin cope well with external manifestations of CVI at an early stage, but its cause can not be eliminated.
-For effective treatment, which will give a long-term result, visiting a phlebologist or vascular surgeon is necessary.
+Such popular remedies as heparin ointment, venoruton, venitan, hepatrombin cope well with the external manifestations of CVI at an early stage, but they cannot eliminate its cause.
+For effective treatment that will give a long-term result, a visit to a phlebologist or vascular surgeon is mandatory.